CoderDojo-Content/Intermediate-HTML-CSS/en/grouping-elements-together.md

       padding: 10px;
     }
   ```
 8. Have a go at organising all of your HTML files in this way.
-If you get stuck, check out [***TODO*** dojo.soy/organised-html](https://trinket.io/html/3b6fa2e6ba?runMode=run) for an example!
+In my example I've added an **article** with a bunch of **sections** onto the Food page.
+On the next card you'll design a different theme for each page that's organised into **articles** and **sections**!